Introduction

 Long Service Life

 The thermal and mechanical strength of the filters has enabled them to be used in harsh environments.
-The average life span of a sintered bronze filter is around 10 years in a hydraulic system if appropriately maintained.
-Plastic or ceramic filters cannot be used for an extended period and suffer wear and tear.
+The average lifespan of a sintered bronze filter in a hydraulic system is around 10 years with proper maintenance.
+Plastic or ceramic filters cannot be used for extended periods and will wear out.

 Economical and Efficient